musoniusr/DhammaratoDhamma/_posts/2024-04-14-you-dont-have-to-fix-the-world-sangha-uk-210-04-14-24-SMALigFMRxM.md

 And so the question really would be, what were you thinking that caused you to feel anxious and anxiety?
 The next question that we would ask would be, is this anxiety brand new, or is this just an old habit?
 Because we go through this same cycle over and over and over again.
 We take in information, we heard the news, we create visualizations, we have a story about it.
 Then that story gets stored into the amygdala, which then creates this message to the pituitary glands.

 That gets the adrenaline system ready for fight or flight, and they're readying it is the freeze.
 And so these are all neurological things that happen within the body, and yet very few people are aware of this system, and they're not even aware of the anxiety that they've created.
-So this is where Annapanisati comes in is because we're actually not just interested in this cycle and how things happen.
+So this is where Annapanasati comes in is because we're actually not just interested in this cycle and how things happen.
 We're interested in looking at when do I see it and how can I change it?
 We're not interested in being able to change our childhood.

 You can't change the past.
 But what we can do is begin to interrupt the cycles that we have created from the past.
 So, Thomas, you got your hand up?